induautomate/ludtool/README.md

 The developers, contributors, and maintainers of this tool make no warranty, express or implied as to the operation of this tool.
 Use at your own risk.

+### Why not use Logix Designer SDK?

+There are a few reasons for this, the biggest ones revolve around the Logix Designer
+limitations:

+- Logix Designer projects before V31 are not supported
+    - `ludtool` supports versions prior to V31, potentially back to V21.
+- The only supported communication software is FactoryTalk Linx
+	- `ludtool` supports RSLinx
+- Logix Designer SDK uses TCP 53204
+	- `ludtool` does not require firewall rules other than 44818 (Ethernet/IP)
+- Logix Designer SDK is C++
+	- `ludtool` works on .NET 6
+- Logix Designer SDK logs to Windows Event Logs
+	- `ludtool` logs to the console

+Other than those reasons, `ludtool` has expanded access to the project and operations that can be done on the ACD file and the online processor.

+### Return Codes

+The return codes can be evaluated to determine success/failure:

+- 0 = Success
+- 1 = Invalid arguments supplied to the tool
+- 2 = Unknown error occurred
+- 3 = Required Logix version is not installed
+- 4 = File not found
+- 5 = Cannot correlate online project
+- 6 = Invalid keyswitch position

 ## Contributing

 Want to contribute?
 The easiest way is to fork this repo and create a pull request!